Assignment Review Service

 Writing Center tutors are uniquely qualified for the task of providing this kind of feedback, as each can approach a prompt with both a trained eye and a student's sensibility.
 This insight enables tutors to identify the elements of an effective prompt and provide constructive feedback on points such as visual clarity, organization, and the potential for misinterpretation.

 To receive feedback on one of your assignments—or for more information—please email the Director of the Writing Center, Dan Frick.
 He will remove any identifying information from the prompt before sending it to at least two Writing Center tutors for review.
 Professor Frick will return the tutors' feedback within 48 hours.

-Since 2005-06, when we piloted the in-class writing workshop program, we've grown it from a healthy yearly delivery of 60 sessions to nearly triple that number: 190 in 2017-18!
+Since 2005-06, when we piloted the in-class writing workshop program, we've grown it from a healthy yearly delivery of 60 sessions to over triple that number: 190 in 2017-18!
 In 2017, the workshop program was recognized by SLAC-WPA, receiving the Deborah Martinson Award for Writing Program Excellence.

 Most workshops will include some kind of presentation on a writing principle, including examples, followed by a hands-on exercise.
 The best sessions happen when students bring their own drafts to the workshop for further revision.